ONSdigital/eq-cir-management-ui/README.md

 This will install the design system into a local node_modules folder.
 The `@ons/design-system` package is then automatically added to the jinja configuration.

-The used design system version is also set in `templates/base.html`.
-It must be kept in line.
+The used design system version is pulled directly from the version in package.json.
+A fallback version is set in `templates/base.html`.

 ### Run Tests with Coverage